YesManKablam/2016GestureProject/README.md

 ***John Conor Kenny and Dan Maloney***

 ## Purpose of the Application
 The purpose of this application is to exploret the use of alternative control methods in video games.
+In this project, we built a simple shooting gallery and set enemies to spawn randomly at 9 random points.
+Shooting these enemies gives you a score which is added to a leaderboard.

 ## Gestures Identified
 The Myo armband comes with a series of gestures that you can make with your hand.
 These gestures include: